Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 - **Available billing**: Agreed as part of your contract
 - **Users**: Sized to your organization, with volume discounts as you scale
 - **Features**:
-  - All Server Plan features, plus:
+  - All Team Plan features, plus:
   - Air-gapped / offline deployment, activated with a [certificate file](#option-2-certificate-file-air-gapped-offline) instead of an online key check
   - Uptime SLAs
   - Custom procurement, security review, and contract terms